December 31, 2021.

 - Baby wipes.
 Go for unscented, and make sure they are resealable.
 I like to take two packs per trip - one to keep in the cab, and the other in the kitchen box.
 Use them sparingly for washing hands and every day for "showering" the spots that get stinky.

 - Electric shaver (two-week trips only) - while I probably only end up using this once per two-week trip, it's amazing how nice it can feel to get a week's worth of itchy facial hair growth trimmed down.

-- I've also started bringing two washcloths - one which I saturate with water for washing my face, and a second for washing dusty areas like my legs after hiking.
+- Two washcloths - one which I saturate with water for washing my face, and a second for washing dusty areas like my legs after hiking.